alexbyrnes/OpenDataStack/README.md

     $ curl 'http://data.gov.uk/api/2/rest/package' | python read_hub.py > datagovukdatasets_stripped.txt
     $ ./gethub.sh -a=http://data.gov.uk/api/2/rest/package/ datagovukdatasets_stripped.txt | mongoimport -d metadb -c metadata --jsonArray

-Another example:

-    $ curl 'http://hub.healthdata.gov/api/2/rest/dataset' | python read_hub.py > healthdatagov_stripped.txt
-    $ ./gethub.sh -a=http://hub.healthdata.gov/api/2/rest/dataset/ healthdatagov_stripped.txt | mongoimport -d metadb -c metadata --jsonArray

-# getdata.sh
+## getdata.sh

-The getdata.sh script consolidates the options above, checks that the right programs are installed, has help.
+The getdata.sh script consolidates the options above, checks that the right programs are installed; has help.
 If you need to pass more options to csvsql or mongoimport, it's better to use the individual commands.

 Get CKAN metadata: